-- e.
-Home Health/Hospice; - f.
-Nurse: - g.
+- f.
+Nurse; - g.
 Physician; - h.
-Traditional/Safety Net; - i.
+Traditional / Safety Net; - i.
 VCHCA - G. PAC shall conduct a nomination process to recruit potential candidates for the impending vacant seats in accordance with this policy. - 1.
 The advisory committee shall conduct an annual recruitment and nomination process. - a.
 At the end of each fiscal year, approximately half of the seats' terms expire, alternating between five (5) vacancies one (1) year and five (5) vacancies the subsequent year. - 2.
-The advisory committee shall conduct a recruitment and nomination process if a seat is vacated mid-term. - Candidates that fill a vacated seat mid-term shall complete the term for that specific seat, which will be less than a full two (2) year term. - H. On an annual basis the PAC shall select a Chairperson from its membership to coincide with the annual recruitment and nomination process.
+The advisory committee shall conduct a recruitment and nomination process if a seat is vacated mid-term. - a.
+Candidates that fill a vacated seat mid-term shall complete the term for that specific seat, which will be less than a full two (2) year term. - H. On an annual basis the PAC shall select a Chairperson from its membership to coincide with the annual recruitment and nomination process.
 GCHP's Director of Network Operations shall act as Interim Chairperson until this position is filled. - I. To establish a nomination ad hoc subcommittee, PAC chairperson shall ask for three (3) to four (4) volunteers of PAC.
 PAC members, who are being considered for reappointment, cannot participate in their respective nomination ad hoc subcommittee. - 1.
-Each PAC nomination subcommittee shall: - Review, evaluate, and select a prospective candidate of each of the open seats, in accordance with "Procedure-Section E "of this policy. - b.
+Each PAC nomination subcommittee shall: - a.
+Review, evaluate, and select a prospective candidate of each of the open seats, in accordance with "Procedure-Section E "of this policy. - b.
 Forward the prospective candidate(s) to the advisory committee for review and approval. - 2.
-Following approval from the advisory committee, the candidates and recommendation of the advisory committee shall be forwarded to the Commission for review and approval.
+Following approval from the advisory committee, the candidates and recommendation of the advisory committee shall be forwarded to the Commission for review and approval. - J. The Commission shall review and have final approval for all appointments and reappointments to the advisory committee. - K. Advisory committee members shall attend all regularly scheduled meetings, unless they have an excused absence.
+An absence shall be considered excused if an advisory committee member provides notification of an absence to GCHP staff prior to the advisory committee meeting.
+GCHP staff shall inform the Chief Executive Officer, and Clerk of the Board of the Commission when an advisory committee member fails to attend two (2) consecutive regularly scheduled meetings.